How the National Grid works

 Distribution Networks

-The UK’s distribution networks operate at High Voltage (HV), typically 11, 33 or 132 kilovolts (kV) and are managed by Distribution Network Operators (DNOs) and Independent Distribution Network Operators (IDNOs).
+The UK’s distribution networks operate at High Voltage (HV), typically with distribution voltages of 11, 33 or 132 kilovolts (kV).
+Distribution networks are managed by Distribution Network Operators (DNOs) and Independent Distribution Network Operators (IDNOs).
 Read about the differences between DNOs and IDNOs.

 Electricity System Operator